stripe/stripe-ios/MIGRATING.md

 ## Migration Guides

+### Migrating from versions < X.X.X
+* STPPaymentHandler now presents its SFSafariViewController using the `.overFullScreen` presentation style by default.
+To select a different style, implement the `STPAuthenticationContext.configureSafariViewController(_:)` function in your `STPAuthenticationContext`.

 ### Migrating from versions < 21.2.0
 * Stripe3DS2 is now a separate component for Carthage users.
 You must embed both Stripe.xcframework and Stripe3DS2.xcframework in your app.